 Peach County in central Georgia straddles the Fall Line between the Piedmont and Coastal Plain, creating varied soil conditions from red clay to sandy loam.
 Fort Valley's municipal water and sewer serve the urban core, but surrounding properties depend on private systems that must be designed for the specific soil type on each site.
 Wells tap either fractured Piedmont rock or upper Coastal Plain aquifers depending on location south or north of the Fall Line.

-Peach County has 4 active service providers, including 4 well pump repair, 3 well water testing, 2 water treatment providers.
+4 active providers, including 4 well pump repair, 3 well water testing, 2 water treatment providers.

 4 providers found